Last updated: June 2020

 Justice Morling’s 1991 Judgement on AFCO vs TIA in 1991 found that, in publishing a particular advertisement stating that “there is little evidence and nothing which proves scientifically that cigarette smoking causes disease in non-smokers”, the TIA had engaged in misleading or deceptive conduct in breach of section 52 of the Trade Practices Act 1974.

-Justice Morling concluded that second-hand smoke was a cause of lung cancer, respiratory disease in children and attached of asthma.
+Justice Morling concluded that second-hand smoke was a cause of lung cancer, respiratory disease in children and attacks of asthma.
 This landmark decision was the impetus for widespread advocacy in Western Australia, and elsewhere, for the expansion of non-smoking policies to worksites, shopping centres, TAB outlets, restaurants, airport terminals, healthcare settings and other indoor public places.

 Throughout the 1990s, ACOSH encouraged and supported the expansion of smoke-free places, through the following activities: